 International Interior Images is a LowC02 business certified by the Carbon Reduction Institute (CRI) under the NoCO2 Program.
 To achieve this status and become a low carbon business, International Interior Images undertook the following process:

-International Interior Images commissioned a LowCO2 Audit from CRI to measure their operational carbon footprint for the 2018 financial year (FY2018).
+International Interior Images commissions a LowCO2 Audit from CRI to measure its operational carbon footprint each financial year.
 CRI’s LowCO2 audit follows the standards outlined by the World Business Council for Sustainable Development’s Greenhouse Gas Protocol Corporate Accounting and Reporting Standard (1).
 Under the protocol Scope 1 & 2 emissions are required to be measured while Scope 3 emissions do not need to be measured.
 The LowCO2 Audit measures emissions relating to all Scope 1 & 2 emissions and Scope 3 emissions relating to staff travel and waste as these emissions fall within International Interior Images’ financial control.

 By meeting the requirements of LowCO2 certification under the NoCO2 Program, International Interior Images is now a low carbon business.
 International Interior Images have measured and offset their operational emissions, as outlined above.